mpewsey/Aycblok/README.md

 * Support of area obstacles such a holes by means of void tiles, which disallow traversal of a tile by the player, the push blocks, or both.
 * Includes a random garbage block generator to clutter the area and make the solution less obvious.
 * Customizable parameters for generation steps to help adjust the feel and difficulty of puzzles.
+* Serialization of results to JSON and XML.
+* Works with Windows, Mac, and Linux.

 ## Generation Pipeline Example